-The goal of reflective essays is to:

-- (a) get you to think more deeply about certain aspects of the course; - (b) practice the skill of reflecting.
+The goal of reflective essays is (a) to get you to think more deeply about certain aspects of the course, and (b) to practice the skill of reflecting.

-Reflecting upon your experience deepens your understanding of the domain, shows it in a different light, and helps you to generate new ideas and possibilities in that and other domains.
-Practicing reflection is important, since this skill is critical for becoming an expert in any domain - only by reflecting upon what happened can you learn from successes and mistakes.
+Reflecting upon your experience deepens your understanding of the domain, shows it in a different light, and helps you to generate new ideas and possibilities.
+Practicing reflection is important, since reflecting is critical for becoming an expert in any domain - only by reflecting upon what happened can you learn from successes and mistakes.